The Hugh Walpole Review

 Books Dedicated to Hugh Walpole – Nicholas Redman

-The Second Time as Farce: Michael Frayn Puts Hugh Walpole on the Stage – John Cameron Hartley
+The Second Time as Farce: Michael Frayn puts Hugh Walpole on the Stage – John Cameron Hartley

 Reginald Eves’s Three Portraits of Hugh Walpole – Nicholas Redman